On the dynamics of endomorphisms of affine surfaces: Discussion on the assumptions of Theorem

 The assumptions of Theorem \ref{BigThmExistenceValuationPropreEng} may seem arbitrary but they are not restrictive.
 Indeed, if assumption (1) or (2) is not satisfied, then one can show that $f$ preserves a fibration over a \footnote{a quasi-abelian variety is an algebraic group such that there exists an algebraic torus $T$ and an abelian variety $A$ such that the sequence of algebraic groups $0 \to T \to X \to A \to 0$ is exact.}{\emph{quasi-abelian variety}}.
 We can decompose the dynamics of $f$ with this fibration and it becomes easier to study.
 This is done in Chapter \ref{ChapterGeneralCase}, we show that the only case with interesting dynamics is when $X_0$ is the algebraic torus $\G_m^2$.

-\begin{bigthm} Let $X_0$ be a normal affine surface over an algebraically closed field.
+\begin{bigthm} Let $X_0$ be a normal affine surface over an algebraically closed field of characteristic zero.
 Suppose that $X_0$ does not satisfy Conditions (1) or (2) of Theorem \ref{BigThmExistenceValuationPropreEng}, then either \begin{enumerate} \item $X_0$ is of log general type.
-Every dominant endomorphism of $X_0$ is an automorphism and $\Aut(X_0)$ is a finite group. \item There exists a curve $C$ and a regular map $\pi : X_0 \rightarrow C$ and for every endomorphism $f$ of $X_0$, there exists an endomorphism $g : C \rightarrow C$ such that $\pi \circ f = g \circ \pi$.
+Every dominant endomorphism of $X_0$ is an automorphism and $\Aut(X_0)$ is a finite group.
+Thus, $\lambda_1(f) = 1$ for every dominant endomorphism $f$ of $X_0$. \item There exists a curve $C$ and a fibration $\pi : X_0 \dashrightarrow C$ preserved by every endomorphism of $X_0$.
+This means that for every endomorphism $f$ of $X_0$, there exists an endomorphism $g : C \rightarrow C$ such that $\pi \circ f = g \circ \pi$.
 In that case $\lambda_1(f)$ is always an integer. \item $X_0 \simeq \G_m^2$. \end{enumerate} \end{bigthm}

+For positive characteristic such a classification also holds if we consider \emph{separable} endomorphisms.
+However, our proof does not go through for endomorphisms as we will use log Kodaira-Iitaka fibration and in positive characteristic a dominant endomorphism need not preserve the log Kodaira-Iitaka fibration because the pull-back of a nonseparable differential form could be zero.